1) In Sanskrit, the word swastika is a combination of ‘su’ (meaning ‘good’) and ‘asti’ (meaning ‘to exist’)

 Prior to its appropriation by the Nazis, swastikas appeared on Coca-cola and beer bottles.
 The Boy Scouts in the US and other scouting groups in Europe used swastikas on badges.
 To this day, there is a town of Swastika, Ontario, Canada, founded in 1908.
 The US Army’s 45th infantry division used it as a sleeve insignia during the 1920s up until the rise of the Nazis (pictured above, lower right).
 The UK’s Royal Air Force had it on planes up until 1939.

-8) The Nazis appropriated the swastika to represent their notion of Aryan identity.
+8) The Nazis used the hakenkreuz to represent their notion of Aryan identity.
 Where they miserably failed is in their understanding of the meaning of the Sanskrit term ‘aryan’

-9) After the horrors committed by the Nazis, there has been a justifiable revulsion to Nazi symbolism, including the Nazi presentation of the swastika
+9) After the horrors committed by the Nazis, there has been a justifiable revulsion to Nazi symbolism, including the Nazi presentation of its emblem

 Recently, the European Union attempted to ban all use of the swastika, regardless of the renditions.
 Fortunately, Hindus have risen in defense of their sacred symbol.
 Speaking out against the proposed EU ban a representative of the Hindu Forum of Britain said, “The swastika has been around for 5,000 years as a symbol of peace,” noting that banning all use of the swastika would be akin to banning the Christian cross because the Ku Klux Klan used burning crosses to terrorize African Americans.
 In the US, the Hindu American Foundation assisted a college student in avoiding expulsion for displaying a Hindu swastika in his fraternity house.
 And in recent years, numerous efforts through interfaith dialogue have been undertaken to dispel the misunderstandings surrounding the ancient symbol.